pedrotgn/pyactor/docs/tutorial.rst

 .. literalinclude:: ../examples/sample10.py
     :linenos:

-Parallels are a way of letting one actor to process many queries at a time.
+Parallels are a way of letting one actor process many queries at a time.
 This will allow the actor to keep receiving calls when another call has been blocked with another job (an I/O call or a synchronous call to another actor).

-To make one method execute parallel, you need to specify it in the class attribute _parallel, which is a list.
-The method must also be in one of the lists _tell or _ask.
+To make one method execute parallel, you need to specify it in the class attribute _parallel, which is a set.
+The method must also be in one of the sets _tell or _ask.
 The methods with this tag will be executed in new threads so their execution do not interfere with receiving other queries.
 That is, the actor can attend other queries while executing the parallel method.